How We Saved Thousands of Dollars on Our Student Loan

 My wife had a graduate school student loan with an interest rate of over 6%.
 Although this was a government student loan with forgiving repayment terms in case of unemployment, the whopping interest rate meant we had painful monthly payments!

-After we got married, we stumbled upon the lowest student loan refinancing interest rate that we’d ever seen – as little as under 2%, with First Republic Bank.
+After we got married, we stumbled upon the lowest student loan refinancing interest rate that we’d ever seen with First Republic Bank.
+Current rates are between 2.25% and 3.5%!

 Is This For Real?